biostat0903/PGS-Server/README.md

 sh ${PRSCS} -C ${CODEDIR} -s ${summary_file_prefix} -L ${LDpath} -T tuning \
             -G ${valg} -o ${outpath} -P ${valp} -i ${index}
 ````
+Note: The user should download the LD matrix on [PRSCS](https://github.com/getian107/PRScs).

 ## SbayesR (GCTB `C++`)
 Following SbayesR paper, we set the weights of the four normal components (“--pi”) to the default values of {0.95,0.02,0.02,0.01} and set the four scaling variance parameters (“--gamma”) to the default values of {0,0.01,0.1,1}.
 We constructed the SNP LD matrix using the “--make-shrunk-ldm” option, again with the default settings (effective population size = 11,400; genetic map sample size = 183; shrinkage hard threshold = 10-5).
 We set the MCMC chain length to be 10,000 with an additional 2,000 burn-in iterations.